Serotonin: It's Not Just About Your Mood

 Sexual function.
 Low serotonin levels are thought to contribute to a decrease in libido.

 Premenstrual syndrome (PMS).
 There’s research indicating serotonergic functioning during the luteal phase of the menstrual cycle in women with PMS and PMDD.
 A decrease in the platelet uptake of serotonin was observed, with lower serotonin levels in the blood during the last 10 days of their cycle.
 There is also evidence to suggest that oestradiol may regulate serotonin receptors and their function.

 Serotonin is naturally produced in the body through the biochemical conversion of a protein component known as tryptophan.
 The flowchart of serotonin production would be something like this:

 As you can see from the flow chart above, serotonin is actually a precursor of the hormone melatonin.
 We all know that melatonin is crucial in achieving a good night’s rest, which is why a serotonin imbalance can also lead to sleep problems.
 Diets lacking in tryptophan may cause people to have low serotonin levels and experience depression, headaches and sleep disorders.

 Because the highest levels of serotonin are found in the digestive system, certain foods may raise or lower serotonin levels.
-With this understanding, you can actively balance gut health and including lots of serotonin-rich foods in your diet.
+With this understanding, you can actively balance gut health and include lots of serotonin-rich foods in your diet.

-How to naturally produce more serotonin
+How to naturally produce more Serotonin

 Foods that contain the essential amino acid tryptophan can assist the body in producing more serotonin.
 So what does a serotonin-rich diet look like?
 It can include the foods listed here: